 Regarding dCell, the differences between treatments changed depending on the year.
-Digestibility was lower in T than in T and T in 2016 (treatment effect, p = 0.0001), similar between all treatments in 2017 (p = 0.3) as well as in spring 2018.
-In summer 2018, dCell was greater in T than in the other two treatments (2018: treatment*season effect, p=0.027).
-The evolution through seasons was more consistent, with a decrease in digestibility between spring and summer in 2016 and 2017 (p = 0.0001 for both years), and for T and T treatments in 2018, while no evolution was observed for the T treatment.
+Digestibility was lower in Thigh than in Tmed and Tlow in 2016 (treatment effect, p = 0.0001), similar between all treatments in 2017 (p = 0.3) as well as in spring 2018.
+In summer 2018, dCell was greater in Tmed than in the other two treatments (2018: treatment*season effect, p=0.027).
+The evolution through seasons was more consistent, with a decrease in digestibility between spring and summer for all treatments in 2016 and 2017 (p = 0.0001 for both years), and for Tlow and Thigh treatments in 2018, while no evolution was observed for the Tmed treatment.

 Table 5 - Pasture quality (CP: crude protein; NDF: Neutral detergent fibre; dCell: Cellulase digestibility; mean and standard error) according to treatment (Tlow: one tree; Tmed: 60 trees/ha; Thigh: 150 trees/ha), year and season.